indygreg/PyOxidizer/docs/getting_started.rst

 Installing Rust
 ---------------

-PyOxidizer is a Rust application and requires Rust 1.33+ to be installed in order to build PyOxidizer itself as well as Python application binaries.
+PyOxidizer is a Rust application and requires Rust 2018 (1.31 or newer) to be installed in order to build PyOxidizer itself as well as Python application binaries.

 You can verify your installed version of Rust by running::